Your Life. Your Options. Your Health.

 I didn’t get heavy in one day, but one day I woke up and realized I was really overweight.
 I had high blood pressure, sleep apnea, high cholesterol and diabetes.
 It even hurt my back to walk around.
 That’s when I decided it was time to get serious, so I scheduled an appointment with Mission Weight Management.

 Their team reviewed all of the options with me and, after careful consideration, I chose to have a minimally invasive procedure called a sleeve gastrectomy.
 It’s been 10 months since my surgery and I’ve lost 85 pounds.
-Now, I wake up excited to start my day.
+Now, I wake up excited to start my day. *Results of patients receiving services through Mission Weight Management may vary by individual and are not guaranteed.

 James Washburn’s story: 80 pounds lighter and a whole lot healthier